-1. It proves that you can earn a modest income and still achieve financial success (if you are clear on your definition of success).
+1. It proves that you can earn a modest income and still achieve financial success.

 I’m reminded of that movie The Graduate.
 I was 12 when I saw it for the first time and fell in love with it – probably because I had a major crush on Anne Bancroft, but let’s not go there.

-I wonder if this young man has taken the time to think about what he really wants.
+I wonder if our writer has taken the time to think about what he really wants.
 Again, it might be a great time to invest in real estate or mutual funds right now…if that supports his ultimate goals.